 Our goal is to process assigned risk applications within 5 work days.
-In 2016, the ICRB achieved a 1.36 work day average, our best result ever..
-New applications for 2016 totaled just over 5,000, a 77% increase from last year.
-New risk premium was $24 million.
-Total assigned risk 2016 calendar year direct premium written was $58 million which represents 6.7% of total WC premium in Indiana.
+In 2018, the ICRB achieved a 1.47 work day average.
+We processed about 3,000 new applications for 2018.
+New risk premium was $12.7 million.
+Total assigned risk 2018 “in force” premium as of November 2018 was $46 million.

 To complete the application process, we assign the employer to a Servicing Carrier.
 A Servicing Carrier is a member of the ICRB which has agreed to act as the insurance provider for employers participating in the Plan.

 Once an employer is assigned to a Servicing Carrier, the Servicing Carrier provides all of the normal services of a regular market workers compensation insurance carrier including underwriting, premium collection, auditing, loss prevention, and claims management.
 The employer and the Servicing Carrier interact in the same fashion as though the insurance had been procured in the regular market.